 So grab your curriculum and do some planning.

-- What lessons can be cut out completly?
+- What lessons can be cut out completely?

 - What lessons can significantly be shortened?

-- What lessons need to be broken into two separate days?
+- And what lessons need to be broken into two separate days?

 Give Students Lots of Choice